-Our testing covered hundreds of miles of hiking, backpacking, and cross-country skiing in Central Washington’s Cascade foothills and mountains, primarily during the winter season (updates for long-term testing to follow).
+Our testing covered hundreds of miles of hiking, backpacking, and cross-country skiing in Central Washington’s Cascade foothills and mountains, primarily during the winter season (updates for longer-term testing to follow).
 We evaluated each pair using metrics like moisture-wicking and dry time, breathability, comfort and fit, durability, odor resistance, and packability to identify the best options for outdoor enthusiasts.

 And for more info, check out some of our other popular gear guides: